Animal Shuttle Service for pets being altered at our clinic now being added at locations near you!

 - Do you see animals post-op for rechecks?

-- We do prefer to see our animals for rechecks when needed and will do so on Mondays through Thursdays when we have a veterinarian on-site.
-We also have a veterinarian on call Friday mornings to address any issues with animal discharges that day.
+- We do prefer to see our animals for rechecks when needed and will do so on Tuesdays through Saturdays when we have a veterinarian on site.
 For any concerns that come up when we are not open, we have a list of recheck clinics that will see our surgery animals for follow up.
 If you would be interested in being on our recheck list, please contact us.
 This is a good way to establish relationships with new clients that may not already have a primary veterinarian.

 - Are humane society animals housed with privately-owned animals?